Why choose Cyprus for international business?

 Following the formation, we proceed with the VAT / VIES registration of the Company so that it is ready to act immediately.

-Cyprus is a European state and attractive corporate jurisdiction for companies that need a EU headquarter, due to the low corporate tax rate, favorable treatment in certain activities and infrastructure and know-how in general.
+Cyprus is a European country and offers a very attractive corporate jurisdiction for companies that need a EU headquarter, due to the low corporate tax rate, favorable treatment in certain activities and high quality business infrastructure and know-how in general.

 We aim to offer our customers an innovative, unique and complete solution for the operation of a Cypriot company with real administration and headquarters in Cyprus.

 There are significant benefits of deploying your IT systems in the cloud versus the legacy on-premises infrastructure.
-SME's are reluctant of moving to the cloud because it is unknown territory to them.
-We would be happy to discuss with you what it takes to create from scratch, or migrate your existing, IT infrastructure and apps to the cloud and help you implement it in the most efficient way.
+SME's are sometimes reluctant of deploying their IT infrastructure on cloud services , or moving to existing legacy type services to the cloud because it is unknown territory to them.
+We would be happy to discuss with you what it takes to create from scratch (or migrate your existing) IT infrastructure and apps on the cloud and help you implement it in the most efficient way.
 Would you like to know more?
-Ask us for a free IT security and infrastructure consultation, and we will be more than happy to go through the risks and rewards with you.
+Ask us for a free IT security and infrastructure consultation, and we will discuss with you the risks and rewards.

-Today’s businesses are -almost invariably- relying on IT systems for their operations, marketing, internet presence, customer relationship management, inventory, and resource management.
-So no matter in which sector of the economy you are active, you will be leveraging information technology and systems to run your business and make it grow.
-For your IT operations, you need servers, digital storage and networking to host your applications.
-Traditionally, SMEs procured such IT infrastructure and installed them on premises, in a dedicated server room with appropriate power and cooling.
-This has all changed now, as companies of all sizes, from startups to SMEs to large enterprises, have turned to the public cloud instead of building and maintaining on premise IT infrastructures.
+Today’s businesses are -almost invariably- relying on IT systems and applications for their operations, marketing, internet presence, customer relationship management, inventory, resource management and more.
+No matter in which sector of the economy you are active, you will be leveraging information technology and systems to run your business and make it grow.
+For such IT operations you need servers, digital storage and networking to host your applications.
+Traditionally, SMEs procured such IT infrastructure and installed them on premises, often in a server-room with appropriate power and cooling.
+This has all changed now, as companies of all sizes from startups to SMEs to large enterprises, have turned to the public cloud instead of building and maintaining their own, on-premise IT infrastructures.

 There are good reasons for this change of preference in recent years.
-On average, the on premise IT infrastructure life is 3 to 5 years when used and maintained properly.
+On average, the on-premise IT infrastructure life is typically 3 to 5 years when used and maintained properly.
 This means that any existing physical, on premise hardware that you may be using now will need replacement at some point, sooner or later.
-There is an obvious need to frequently backup the apps and data, but also prudent to consider migrating all servers, apps and data to the Cloud.
+There is an obvious need to frequently backup the apps and data, and to ensure disaster recovery capability at least via a restore.
+It is prudent however to consider migrating all servers, apps and data to a leading cloud provider.
 We can assist you with this task.
-The cloud is perfectly safe and secure, it will not die on yoυ, but chances are that the on premise infrastructure will at some point.
+The cloud is perfectly safe, secure and resilient and will not die on yoυ, as the on-premise infrastructure that will fail at some point.

 Let’s share some facts and figures: The average cost for an SME to procure and deploy an on premise server lies between 3,000 to 5,000 euro (storage, networking and operating systems are extra).
-If you choose a leading cloud service, running this will require minimal management effort.
-The monthly cost of a cloud server with full management can be as low as 100 euro, whereas the average operation cost of an on premise server per month, including staff costs to manage the server 24x7, can be 15 times higher.
+If you choose a leading cloud service provider such as Amazon (AWS) or Microsoft (Azure) or IBM or Google, running this system will require minimal management effort.
+The monthly cost of a cloud server with full management can be as low as 100 euro, whereas the average operation cost of an on- premise server (including staff costs to manage the infrastructure on a 24x7 basis) can be 15 times higher.

 It takes much longer to procure and setup an on premise server and costs way more.
-It takes just minutes to acquire and set up a VM-Windows server on the cloud, compared to days and hours for an on premise solution.
+It takes just minutes to acquire and set up a Cloud server, compared to days and hours for an on premise solution.
 This saves significant time and money.
 In addition you will have to pay power and cooling costs for the οn premise infrastructure, as well as someone to monitor and maintain the infrastructure.
-It can be expensive having to replace disks and building-in some kind of redundancy to avoid loss of data.
+It can be expensive having to replace disks and building-in redundancy to avoid loss of data and down-time.

-If you migrate to the public cloud, you do not need to worry about disks dying or paying for redundancy.
+If you migrate existing on-premise systems to the public cloud, you do not need to worry about disks dying or paying for redundancy.
 The cloud providers have built in redundancy and charge no extra costs to keep your data safe.
-This means you do not have to pay for an IT professional to monitor for any hardware or failures saving you even more money.
+This means you do not have to pay for an IT professional to monitor for any hardware or failures, saving you even more money.

-It can be time consuming and costly if a on premise server goes down or offline: an IT professional needs to attend to the matter, and can take hours if not days to bring it back up with the apps and data, for your business to continue as usual.
+It can be time consuming and costly if a on premise server goes down or offline: an IT professional needs to attend to the matter and to fix the problem; it can take hours if not days to bring the system back up with the apps and data, for your business to continue as usual.
 Compare this to the leading cloud service providers, who guarantee 99.9% server uptime.
-If something does go wrong with a cloud server, your IT staff, as long as they have an internet connection can fix the issue within minutes.
+If something does go wrong with a cloud server, your IT staff, as long as they have an internet connection, can fix the issue and resume operation very fast.
 Moving to the cloud makes so much more sense.
 Can your business afford to not be working for hours or even a day?

-SME's tend to spend minimal resources for security for their On-Premise servers causing a massive risk to their business.
+Last but not least, there is the issue of cyber security.
+SME's tend to spend minimal resources for security for their on-premise servers causing a massive risk to their business.
 Risks include data loss, viruses, malware, trojans, worms, spyware, ransomware and much more.
 Back in 2014, it was estimated that antivirus technology only caught about 45 percent of known malware cyber-attacks.
-That was 3 years before –among many others- the UK NHS was hit by the WannaCry ransomware.
+That was 5 years before (among many others) the UK NHS was hit by the WannaCry ransomware.

 Microsoft spends over $1 billion annually on security R&D, for technology deployed on their Microsoft (Azure) Cloud Services.
-The other major public cloud providers (Amazon, IBM) spend similar amounts.
-That implies that if your IT systems were in the public cloud, you would have the same level of cyber security as Microsoft, IBM or Amazon, as this is already included in their service price.
+The other major public cloud providers (Amazon, IBM, Google) spend similar amounts.
+That implies that if your IT systems were in the public cloud, you would have the same level of cyber security as these leading companies, which is already included in their service price.
 You wouldn’t have to worry much about security software costs, as well as security management effort.